 This is a subversive political agenda.
 That other useful Islamic methodology, Taqiyya, encourages Muslims to be deceitful if it helps the cause.

 Maajid Nawaz’s old group, Hizb ut-Tahrir, is typical, but perhaps the most prominent is the Muslim Brotherhood.

-A problem in declaring groups as Jihadist, terrorist, Islamist, is that there is often cross-over, common membership, cross funding, common external funding, …, and of course secrecy.
+A problem in declaring groups as Jihadist, terrorist, Islamist, is that there is often cross-over, common membership, cross funding, common external funding, …, and of course secrecy and denial.
 The face of any apparently benign Islamic organisation could be a mask for an Islamist one; or a genuinely benign organisation might be infiltrated by Islamists.
 It all gets very messy.

 Wheels within wheels.

 This starts to become trickier still.
 This is where Islam is taken very seriously, and piety abounds.